Categories

 And then these fucking chuds are hiding behind quotation marks to imply to their dipshit subscribers that the house is “still” haunted, as if readers might have been concerned that the demonic entities that once plagued the abode had moved on to other mass murder scenes.
 Of course Butch DeFeo probably really did see demons, he constantly abused LSD before he killed his family with a rifle.

-Beyond that dead-end townie getting more famous than most others of his ilk, there's something very quintessentially Long Island about the whole story however.
-Sure, the place thrums with the small-dick energy of Billy Joel's seminal "Big Shot" and the bellicosity of grown men who threaten to shoot each other at a flag football game (these men were playing the game, not watching their kids), but underneath that is a deep sense of unease and insecurity that drives people to seek comfort in the spiritual-ish.
-Renowned "psychic" con artists John Edward and Theresa Caputo hail from neighboring towns and have become pretty freaking rich too by preying upon those struggling with painful losses.
+Beyond that dead-end townie getting more famous than most others of his ilk, there’s something very quintessentially Long Island about the whole story however.
+Sure, the place thrums with the small-dick energy of Billy Joel’s seminal “Big Shot” and the bellicosity of grown men who threaten to shoot each other at a flag football game (these men were playing the game, not watching their kids), but underneath that is a deep sense of unease and insecurity that drives people to seek comfort in the spiritual-ish.
+Renowned “psychic” con artists John Edward and Theresa Caputo hail from neighboring towns and have become pretty freaking rich too by preying upon those struggling with painful losses.
 Golden-haired messiah Donald Trump recently campaigned at the wake of a slain NYPD officer at a funeral home just miles away from the former DeFeo house.
-Further north in Melville a Trump Store just opened up in a space once occupied by a piano gallery, the purveyors of MAGA cult merch too fucking lazy to remove the dated graphics of a baby grand from the windows.
+Further north in Melville a “Trump Store” just opened up in a space once occupied by a piano gallery, the purveyors of MAGA cult merch too lazy to remove the dated graphics of a baby grand from the windows.

 Even if the symptoms, like sending George Santos to Congress, are quite obvious, the disease ravaging Long Island itself is complicated and we could be here all night trying to diagnose it.
 The topline is that a place that was once economically vibrant and innovative – where DNA was discovered, where the Apollo lander was designed and built as were the fighter planes that helped win World War II, where Charles Lindbergh took off for Paris, where Nikola Tesla built that lightning machine, where Walt Whitman, Thomas Pynchon, and LL Cool J were born, where Jack Kerouac got drunk, where arguably the first true video game was invented – is now more or less in a dead end.

-Or a "cul-de-sac," if you prefer the fancier term.
+Or a “cul-de-sac,” if you prefer the fancier term.
 Plenty do, and those are the type of people for whom a stagnant Long Island is perfectly fine, even great for them.
-Sure they're going to bitch and complain "My Paulie Jr is 27 years old and he's just moved back in because he borrowed a softball bat from his landlord and lost it but bought the exact same one brand new and the landlord threw him out anyway.
-It's impossible for him to find another place with housing costs around here."
-But then about two breaths later it's "Oh did you see Newsday today?
-That son of a bitch Democrat town councilman wants to build affordable housing units a half-mile away and do you have any fucking idea what that's going to do to the school district taxes?
-I can barely afford my lawn care costs and he's trying to rob my home of its precious equity!
-It's just so crazy!
-I'm going crazy!"
+Sure they’re going to bitch and complain “My Paulie Jr is 27 years old and he’s just moved back in because he borrowed a softball bat from his landlord and lost it but bought the exact same one brand new and the landlord threw him out anyway.
+It’s impossible for him to find another place with housing costs around here.”

 Kathy and George Lutz died in 2004 and 2006, respectively.
-Whether the two noxious boomers would complain over their original "nightmare" they completely made up is now getting appropriated for a Western-themed no-budget DVD piece of shit we have no idea.
-It would be pretty on brand for their generation though, buying what's now doubt a $3 million home for a fraction of that in current dollars and then bitching about how the local economy is steadily circling the drain because young families are priced out of the housing market that no property taxpayer wants fixed.
+Whether the two noxious boomers would complain that their original “nightmare” they completely made up is now getting appropriated for a Western-themed no-budget DVD piece of shit we have no idea.
+It would be pretty on brand for their generation though, buying what’s now no doubt a $3 million home for a fraction of that in current dollars and then bitching about how the local economy is steadily circling the drain because young families are priced out of a housing market that no property taxpayer wants fixed.

 More and more these days it feels like a backwater you make up stories about (The “connected” landlord and the flag football death threat stories in this really happened though).